LDPuser/LDPuser/README.md

 **Interest:** Applying ML/AI to solve real-life problems, especially in healthcare

-**Currently:** Working on my Master's Thesis exploring how neural differential equations can be applied to patient trajectories in order to do interpolation and causal inference
+**Currently:** Working on my Master's Thesis exploring how neural differential equations (NDE) can be applied to postprandial glycemic response (PPGR) modeling

 ## 🛠️ Tech Stack